jmsegret/vampire_chat/README.md

 - OpenAI for the GPT-4 API
 - Gradio team for the wonderful UI framework
-- All contributors and users of this project
+- All contributors and users of this project # vampire_chat